paire-tech/paire-deep-psma-submission/README.md

 ### Submit Your Algorithm

-This repository is linked to the DEEP PSMA Grand Challenge page.
-To submit a new algorithm, you should:
+To submit a new algorithm to the DEEP-PSMA Grand Challenge, follow these steps:

-1. Add your changes / features to this repository through a pull request
+1. Add your changes / features to this repository through a pull request.
+Follow the [For Developers](#for-developers) section for more details on how to contribute.
-2. Verify the tests are passing and the build is successful
-3. Once the pull request is merged, create a new tag with the version number (e.g., `v0.1.0`)
+2. Once the pull request is merged, create a new tag with the version number (e.g., `vx.y.z`) to track our submissions from the code.
-4. The algorithm will be automatically updated on the Grand Challenge platform
+3. Build the Docker container using

+    ```bash
+    make build
+    ```

+4. Export the Docker image to a tar file:

+    ```bash
+    make export
+    ```

-5. Add the model weights in the DEEP PSMA Grand Challenge submission page.
+5. Add the container and model weights in the DEEP PSMA Grand Challenge submission page.
+For more details, refer to the [test and deploy your container](https://grand-challenge.org/documentation/test-and-deploy-your-container/) documentation.

-> [!NOTE]
-> For more information refer to the documentation on [how to link a github repository to the algorithm](https://grand-challenge.org/documentation/linking-a-github-repository-to-your-algorithm/).

 <br>